 pnpm exec prettier --write <files>

-# NOT: prettier --write (may use global install)
+# NOT: prettier --write (may resolve to a global install)

 Step 4: Resolve ESLint + Prettier conflicts permanently